Lexxn0x3/Hetzner-Multi-DynDNS/README.md

 - **Dynamic DNS Updates**: Automatically updates your DNS records when your IP address changes.
 - **Multi-Zone Support**: Manage DNS records across multiple zones (domains).
 - **Efficient Zone Caching**: Uses a local cache to reduce API calls by storing zone details.
-- **Configurable Logging**: Set log levels to control the verbosity of the output.

 ## Installation